 Initial Vocational Education and Training (IVET) Vocational education and training carried out in the initial education system, usually before entering working life.
 Initial education and training can be carried out at any level in vocational education (full-time school-based or alternance training) or apprenticeship pathways 2 .
 Intermediary Organisation This is a partner in a national mobility consortium but is not a sending organisation.
 Its role may be to share and facilitate the administrative procedures of the sending VET organisations and to better match apprentice/student profiles with the needs of enterprises in case of traineeships and to jointly prepare participants.
 Key Action 1 (KA1) The Mobility strand of Erasmus+ which involves sending staff, learners, youth workers and young people to other participating countries to undertake activities such as work experience, job shadowing, training and teaching.
 Learner Within a KA1 VET Mobility project, this is an apprentice or a VET student (full time or part time) whose studies typically include work-based learning.
 A recent graduate of a VET school or a company (i.e. a former apprentice) is also classed as a learner providing they complete their mobility activity within one year of graduating or completing their apprenticeship.
 Legal Representative A person authorised within a participating organisation to enter into legally binding agreements on behalf of their organisation.
 Mobility activity The period of time a participant spends within the receiving organisation carrying out a traineeship, a teaching/training assignment or staff training.
 This is also referred to as 'mobility', for example within the Mobility Tool+.
-The mobility activity may include cultural activities and linguistic for VET learner traineeships: two weeks i.e. 10 working days to 12 months, excluding travel time; for staff mobility: two days (consecutive) to two months, excluding travel time.
-Mobility Tool+ The online management and reporting tool for Erasmus+ beneficiaries.
-Mono beneficiary grant agreement This is the contract signed between the UK NA and the organisation that has been awarded Erasmus+ funding as sole applicant and beneficiary of the grant.
-Multi beneficiary grant agreement This is the contract signed between the UK NA and the organisations that have been awarded Erasmus+ funding as part of a national mobility consortium aimed at sending learners and/or staff onto mobility activities abroad.
-National Mobility Consortium A group of UK organisations that will work together to manage and deliver a KA1 project.
-A consortium must include a minimum of three organisations to be eligible.
-Online Linguistic Support (OLS) The European Commission's online platform for Erasmus+ which supports language learning for participants in KA1 mobility activities lasting one month or longer.
-The OLS allows participants to assess their skills in the foreign language(s) they will use to study, work or volunteer abroad.
-In addition, selected participants may follow an online language course to improve their competence.
-Participant Report An online questionnaire that is sent from the Mobility Tool+ to participants and completed through EU Survey.
-The questionnaire allows them to provide feedback about the mobility including practical arrangements and recognition of learning outcomes.
-Participant Within a KA1 VET or Adult Education Mobility project, this is anyone who is sent to a receiving country other than their country of origin or that where they are employed, undergoing training or live.
+The mobility activity may include cultural activities and linguistic preparation while in the receiving country, however there are set durations for the main learning/training activities as follows: